KrisGoorhuis/pleo-space-rockets/README.md

 ## Things I'd Do With More Time
 There are still `any` types here and there.
-The
+Most are event types, but with more time and effort some of the others could be done away with.

+Calling additional pieces of the spacex API would be a straightforward bonus, but I settled for

 ## Drawer